fsmpinheiro/fsmpinheiro/README.md

 Here are some ideas to get you started:
 -->
 - 🙋‍♂️ My name is Samuel Pinheiro.
-- 🎓 I'm graduated in Computer Science at <a href="https://www.ufc.br">Federal University of Ceará</a>.
+- 🎓 I'm an graduating in Computer Science at <a href="https://www.ufc.br">Federal University of Ceará</a>.
 - 🔭 I’m currently looking for a job as Front-End/Back-End Delevoper.
 - 🌱 I’m learning about Google Colab and Machine Lerning.
 - 👨‍💻 I'm a technology lover.
 I'm always open to collaborating on innovative projects and ideas.
-- 💬 Ask me about `[Java, JavaScript, Vue, NextJs, Javascript]`.
+- 💬 Ask me about `[Java, JavaScript, Vue, NextJs, React]`.
 - 😄 Pronouns: Him/His.
 - ❤️ Hobbies: 💻 watch movies and series, 🎶 listen to music 🏃‍♂️ running or 🚶‍♂️walking,  🎮 playing video games.
 - ⚡ Fun fact: I'm passionate about hardware and electronics.